biometry/APES/LectureNotes/2016-JAGS/Overdispersion/OverdispersionJAGS.md

 ---
-title: Overdispersion, and how to deal with it in R and JAGS
+Title: Overdispersion, and how to deal with it in R and JAGS
 author: Carsten F. Dormann
 ---

 # Introduction: what is overdispersion?